 ** If not available, substitutions can be provided.
 For more information about substitutions, please refer to the Texas Department of Public Safety website for allowable documentation:

-PLEASE NOTE: If your student is not a U.S. citizen, additional documentation may be required to obtain the learner’s permit.
+PLEASE NOTE: If your student is not a U.S. citizen, additional documentation may be required to obtain the learner’s permit (see the link above)

 A teen must be at least 15 years of age to receive an INSTRUCTION PERMIT also called a LEARNER’S PERMIT or DRIVING PERMIT.

-After completing an approved driver education course, a teen must be at least 16 years of age before receiving a provisional driver’s license.
+After completing an approved driver education course, a teen must be at least 16 years of age before receiving a provisional driver’s license and they must have held their permit for at least 180 days.

 Texas does allow the issuance of a hardship license.
 Application for a hardship license is handled through the Texas Department of Public Safety AFTER the student has completed the driver education course.